 Domestic demand recovery should prevent third year of recession

-• Unemployment rate is expected to average 7.3 % in 2025 and 2026
+• Unemployment rate expected to rise to 7.3 percent in 2025

 Austria Up-to-date (PDF)

-As of February 2025.
+As of March 2025.

 About Austria Up-to-date